-Stuff reported the problem with this headline: “Prisons under ‘immense pressure’ with only enough space for 300 more inmates”.
-A mega prison holding up to 3,000 inmates is planned at Waikeria at an estimated cost of $1 billion, with prison expansion expected to cost $2.5 billion over the next five years.
+In response, a mega prison holding up to 3,000 inmates has been planned at Waikeria at an estimated cost of $1 billion, with prison expansion expected to cost $2.5 billion over the next five years.
 That’s on top of Corrections annual operating budget of $1.5 billion.
 If the mega prison is built, one thing is certain – it will fill up.

-We don’t need another prison.
-We need to cut the muster by at least 30% and we need to do it in the next six years.
-Here’s why it needs to be done in six years – but the reason is obvious: the Labour party could be out of office by then.
+The reality is we don’t need another prison.
+In fact, we need to cut the muster by at least 30%.
+Why?
+For a number of reasons, but primarily because the cost is unsustainable.
+We also need to do it in the next six years.
+Why?
+The reason is obvious: the current Labour-led government could be out of office by then.

 If you want to help persuade the Government to cut the prison population, and you don’t want New Zealand to waste $2.5 billion on more prisons, sign the letter of petition here.
 It will be sent automatically to the appropriate Government Ministers.